-Table 22: PINGREQ Message
+Table 23: PINGREQ packet

-As with MQTT, the PINGREQ message is an ”are you alive” message that is sent from or received by a connected client.
+As with MQTT, the PINGREQ packet is an ”are you alive” packet that is sent from or received by a connected client.
 Its format is illustrated in Table 22:

-Length and MsgType: see Section 5.2.
+Length & Packet Type

+The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.
+Please refer to figure 3.1.2 for a detailed description.

+Max Messages

+The maximum number of messages that can be received by a client during its awake state.
+0 means no limit.
+This field is optional, only included when a sleeping client goes to the awake state.

+Client Identifier

-ClientId: contains the client id; this field is optional and is included by a “sleeping” client when it goes to the “awake” state and is waiting for messages sent by the server/gateway, see Section 6.14 for further details.
+Contains the client identifier (client id); this field is optional and is included by a “sleeping” client when it goes to the “awake” state and is waiting for packets sent by the server/gateway, see Section 6.14 for further details.

 PINGRESP